Martiless/Alices-Wonderland/documents/DEPLOYMENT_AND_DEVELOPMENT.md

 1. Open the "Reveal Config Vars" section and input the following information:
       * SECRET_KEY: This is a key that you make up but do not give to anyone
       * AWS_ACCESS_KEY: set to the key provided by [AWS](https://aws.amazon.com/) to be used as a storage platform for all the media and static file for this site
-      * AWS_SECRET_ACCESS_KEY: tset to the key provided by [AWS](https://aws.amazon.com/)
+      * AWS_SECRET_ACCESS_KEY: set to the key provided by [AWS](https://aws.amazon.com/)
-      ***(These two keys need to be kept secret or else someone would be able to use them to store data in your account and you will be cahrged for it by Amazon)***
+      ***(These two keys need to be kept secret or else someone would be able to use them to store data in your account and you will be charged for it by Amazon)***
-      * USE_AWS: This should be set to TRUE and will be used to check if you are in a development enviroment or if your are on the deployed Heroku site and use the correct static and media files accordingly
+      * USE_AWS: This should be set to TRUE and will be used to check if you are in a development environment or if you are on the deployed Heroku site and use the correct static and media files accordingly

 #### Note:
 All the above Heroku Config vars have also been put into an env.py file in Gitpod.
 This is done in the following way.
 1. At the top level add a file called env.py
 1. Find your gitignore file and add env.py it.
-This will provent the env.py fil from being pushed to your GitHub repo when you push files.
+This will prevent the env.py fil from being pushed to your GitHub repo when you push files.
 1. In the env.py file `import os` at the top of the file.
-1. The envirment variables will then be set up as followed
+1. The environment variables will then be set up as followed
 `os.environ["USE_AWS"] = "True"`
-Following this stucture add all the Config vars that are required from Heroku *The env.py file is used to protect keys that should only be accessed by the developer*
+Following this structure add all the Config vars that are required from Heroku *The env.py file is used to protect keys that should only be accessed by the developer*

 ***